centre-for-cyber-trust/centre-for-cyber-trust.github.io/content/projects/secure-messaging/trustedIntro.md

 ---
-title: "Truted Introductions for the Signal messenger"
+title: "Trusted Introductions for the Signal messenger"
 description: "A more convenient way to keep devils off the line"
 date: 2023-11-13T10:00:00+02:00
 ---